 Malaysian kaya is a sweet coconut egg jam infused with pandan leaves, creating a fragrant spread used on toast and in pastries.
 It’s popular as a souvenir because it represents an authentic taste of Malaysian breakfast culture, has a unique flavor profile not found elsewhere, and is available in shelf-stable jars suitable for travel.

-Where are the best night markets in Malaysia for shopping?
+Where are the best night markets in Malaysia for Famous Things to Buy in Malaysia?

 The best night markets (pasar malam) for shopping in Malaysia include Jonker Street Weekend Night Market in Melaka, Batu Ferringhi Night Market in Penang, Taman Connaught Night Market in Kuala Lumpur, and the Sunday Market at Gaya Street in Kota Kinabalu.
 Each offers a different selection of local products, street food, and souvenirs.